kyma-project/test-infra/cmd/cloud-run/rotate-service-account/README.md

 ## Overview

-RotateServiceAccount creates a new key for a GCP service account and updates the required secret data.
+RotateServiceAccount creates a new key for a Google Cloud service account and updates the required secret data.
 It's triggered by a  Pub/Sub message sent by a secret stored in Secret Manager.
 It runs as a cloud run container.

 1. Secret Manager sends a Pub/Sub message to `secret-manager-notifications` Pub/Sub topic.
 3. RotateServiceAccount checks if the value of the **eventType** attribute is set to `SECRET_ROTATE`; if not, it stops its execution.